qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Replicated data and redundant data are views to the original data.
 - Multi-tier storage system.
 From small-fast ones to large-slow ones: register, cache, memory, disk, cloud storage.
 - Previously mentioned computation-data duality and mutation-data duality can be also seen as viewing.
+- Transposing in Pytorch (by default) doesn't change the underlying matrix data.
+It only changes how the data is interpreted.

 [^bits_view]: Also: In hard disk, magnetic field is viewed as bits.
 In CD, the pits and lands are viewed as bits.
 In SSD, the electron's position in floating gate is viewed as bits.
 In fiber optics, light pulses are viewed as bits.
 In quantum computer, the quantum state (like spin of electron) can be viewed as bits. ......

+[^character_to_string]: Specifically, bytes are viewed as code units, code units are viewed as code points, code points are viewed as strings.
+Code points can also be viewed as grapheme clusters.

 More generally: